Basics: An example workflow

 The Snakemake language extends the Python language, adding syntactic structures for rule definition and additional controls.
 All added syntactic structures begin with a keyword followed by a code block that is either in the same line or indented and consisting of multiple lines.
 The resulting syntax resembles that of original Python constructs.

 In the following, we will introduce the Snakemake syntax by creating an example workflow.
 The workflow comes from the domain of genome analysis.
 It maps sequencing reads to a reference genome and calls variants on the mapped reads.
 The tutorial does not require you to know what this is about.
-Nevertheless, we provide some background in the following paragraph.
+Nevertheless, we provide some background in the following section.

 Background